 This is ad fatigue.
 And if you think that you’re going hard with your marketing, you might be committing the sin of ad campaign overkill and causing ad fatigue too.

-There are a number of reasons you need to be careful of ad fatigue, and there are also ways you can avoid it.
+There are several reasons you need to be careful of ad fatigue, and there are also ways you can avoid it.

 What is ad fatigue?